-- provide a preliminary opinion on the principles of the formation and amendment of annual budgets of court institutions prepared by the Minister of Justice; - provide an opinion on the candidates for a vacant position of a justice of the Supreme Court and on the release of judges; - deliberate, in advance, the review to be presented to the parliament by the Chief Justice of the Supreme Court concerning courts administration, administration of justice and the uniform application of the law.
+- provide a preliminary opinion on the principles of the formation and amendment of annual budgets of court institutions prepared by the Minister responsible for the sector; - provide an opinion on the candidates for a vacant position of a justice of the Supreme Court and in certain cases on the release of judges; - deliberate, in advance, the review to be presented to the parliament by the Chief Justice of the Supreme Court concerning courts administration, administration of justice and the uniform application of the law.

-Most important decisions of the Minister of Justice which can be taken only on the approval of the Council for Administration of Courts are following:
+Most important decisions of the Minister responsible for the sector which can be taken only on the approval of the Council for Administration of Courts are following:

-- determination of the number of judges in the first and second instance courts; - determination of the territorial jurisdiction, structure and exact location of first and second instance courts: - the appointment to office and premature release of chairmen (presidents) of first and second instance courts.
+- determination of the number of judges in the first and second instance courts; - determination of the territorial jurisdiction, structure and exact location of first and second instance courts; - the appointment to office and premature release of chairmen (presidents) of first and second instance courts.